SciML/DiffEqDocs.jl/docs/src/basics/faq.md

 misconception that they do.
 What symplectic integrators actually do is solve for a trajectory which rests on a symplectic manifold that is perturbed from the true solution's manifold by the truncation error.
-This means that symplectic integrators do not experience (very much) long time drift, but their orbit is not exactly the same as the true solution in phase space and thus you will see differences in energy that tend to look periodic.
-There is a small drift which grows linearly and is related to floating point error, but this drift is much less than standard methods.
-This is why symplectic methods are recommended for long time integration.
+This means that symplectic integrators do not experience (very much) longtime drift, but their orbit is not exactly the same as the true solution in phase space, and thus you will see differences in energy that tend to look periodic.
+There is a small drift which grows linearly and is related to floating-point error, but this drift is much less than standard methods.
+This is why symplectic methods are recommended for longtime integration.

 For conserving energy, there are a few things you can do.
 First of all, the energy error is related to the integration error, so simply solving with higher accuracy